rbisdorff/Digraph3/docSphinx/html/_sources/tutorial.rst.txt

 The *NetFlows* ranking result is indeed highly ordinally correlated in Kendal's tau sense (+0.901) with the pairwise global robust outranking relation.
 The bipolar-valued relational equivalence (+0.51) indicates a more than (0.51 + 1.0) = 75.5%  majority significance support.

-We may as well check how the *netFlows* is balancing the ranking performance criteria.
+We may as well check how the *netFlows* ranking rule is actually balancing the ranking performance criteria.

     >>> rdg.showRankingConsensusQuality(nfRanking)
      Criterion (weight): correlation